Bobby Cole (golfer)

 Robert Eric Cole (born 11 May 1948) is a South African professional golfer.

 Early life

 Cole was born in Springs, South Africa.
+After suffering a bicycle accident related knee injury, Cole took up golf at the age of eleven.
+He grew up playing golf on the course maintained for employees of the gold mine where his father, James Cole, worked.
 As a child, he was influenced by the careers of Bobby Locke and Gary Player.

-After suffering a bicycle accident related knee injury, Cole took up golf at the age of eleven.
 He won both the South Africa junior golf championship and the Vaal Amateur.

 Amateur career

 In 1966, Cole won the British Amateur at Carnoustie, Scotland, at age 18, the youngest winner to that stage.
 Cole held the record as youngest-ever winner of the tournament until Matteo Manassero won the event in 2009, at age 16.
 Cole also held the record as the youngest player to play in and make the cut at the Masters Tournament, in 1967, at just short of 19 of age, until Manassero, in 2010, again beat his record.

 Professional career

 In the fall of 1967, Cole tried out for the PGA Tour at 1967 PGA Tour Qualifying School.
 He earned medalist honors.
 In 1974, he claimed both the team and the individual wins in the World Cup.
-Cole is a two-time winner of the South African Open, 1974 and 1980.
+Cole is a two-time winner of the South African Open in 1974 and 1980.
 In 1986, he won the South African PGA Championship.

 On the PGA Tour, Cole won the 1977 Buick Open.
 He has had nine top-25 finishes in the major championships including a tie for third in the 1975 Open Championship, one stroke out of a playoff.
 During the event, Cole shot back-to-back rounds of 66, setting and then matching the course record at Carnoustie.

 Cole played on the Champions Tour from 1998 to 2001.